-We have to stop thinking about grief as something with an end destination (like a journey).
+We have to stop thinking about grief as something with an end destination.
 And we need to stop believing that feeling sad is bad.
-The goal of grief isn’t to polish it until it shines with the lightness and promise of something new.
-Instead, we should hope for the courage to live alongside grief and understand it’s an active part of what comes next.
+The goal of grief isn't to polish it until it shines with the lightness and promise of something new.
+Instead, we should hope for the courage to live alongside grief and understand it's an active part of what comes next.
 Sometimes this looks pretty, like growth and connection, and sometimes it looks ugly.

 I am who I am because of my mother's life and because of her death.
 These two points will never stop being a part of my ongoing story.
 Can I live my life without her?
 Yes.
 Can I still find a sense of purpose, meaning, peace, and happiness?
 Yes.
 But there will always be a sense of loss because she's gone.
 And this is as it should be.